 The Abdul Latif Jameel Poverty Action Lab (J-PAL) was established in 2003 as a research center at the Economics Department at the Massachusetts Institute of Technology.
 Since then, it has grown into a global network of researchers who use randomized evaluations to answer critical policy questions in the fight against poverty.

-J-PAL’s mission is to reduce poverty by ensuring that policy is based on scientific evidence, and research is translated into action.
+J-PAL’s mission is to reduce poverty by ensuring that policy is informed by scientific evidence.
 We do this through three main activities:

 - Conducting Rigorous Impact Evaluations: J-PAL researchers conduct randomized evaluations to test and improve the effectiveness of programs and policies aimed at reducing poverty.